gotokatsuya/RSSTS/README.md

         // Initialize Rssts
         Rssts.initialize(true, "your slack token", "your slack channel ID");

-        // Start Rsster of Your Application
+        // Start Rsstser of Your Application
         Rsstser.start(this);
     }